-New York Film Academy (NYFA) Los Angeles’ Documentary Filmmaking department is honored to be featured in the prestigious IDA magazine, the official publication of the International Documentary Association, in an article exploring the advantages of pursuing an MFA in Documentary Filmmaking.
+The New York Film Academy (NYFA) Documentary Filmmaking Department is one of only eight film schools honored in the prestigious “Documentary” Magazine, the official publication of the International Documentary Association (IDA), in an article exploring the advantages of pursuing an MFA in Documentary Filmmaking.

 In reading the article titled The MFA Considered: A Sampling of Programs that Tackle the Current Marketplace by Akiva Gottlieb, one of the ways that NYFA stands out among the other programs explored, is expressed in the sentence: “Within two weeks of the first class, students will be making films.”
 None of the other programs make this claim.